olav-valle/Bildur/README.md

-Student project from 2020, for Systems Development IDATA1002 at NTNU Ålesund.
+# Bildur
-A GUI application for organising image files in a database.
+A GUI application for organising image files and metadata in a database.

+A first year student project from 2020, for Systems Development IDATA1002 at NTNU Ålesund.
+Developed by Olav Valle, Thomas Synnes, Linda Hageselle and Joachim Amundsen.